Episode 4

 Panagiotis: Did you take it?

-Panagiotis: So you're doing a master's degree in artificial intelligence.
+Panagiotis: So you're doing a master's degree in artificial intelligence?

-Roberto: Yes at Oxford then, yes.
+Roberto: Yes at Oxford, yes.

-We are starting to connect the dots, how DeepSea is a story that starts talking about artificial intelligence much earlier than anyone else and certainly in your industry, we need to have that in the picture.
+Panagiotis: We are starting to connect the dots— how DeepSea is a story that starts talking about artificial intelligence much earlier than anyone else, and certainly in your industry.
+We need to have that in the picture.
+Konstantinos, what about you?

 Roberto: After England.